 August (in the 90s) with 1-2 inches of rain per month, if we are lucky.
 I hope to be able to offer the best of

 the trial varieties in the future.
-The weather can very quite a bit from year to year.
+Recent events highlight just how quickly the weather can change from year to year.

 In 2011 it was so hot that most flowering plants did not make

 flowers.
 We had a record number of days over 100 degrees, so only 3 varieties of tomatoes produced much fruit.
 Then 2012 was

 only a little cooler.
 But 2013 started out very cool and wet.
 The tomatoes hated it until normal 90 degree weather came back in late summer.

 The picture is an interpretation of a painting from a pre-Inca Peruvian pot.